These are the items you don’t need to bring on your cruise

 Make sure to bring a non-surge protected power bar with extra outlets as there are very few in the cruise cabin.

 9. Should I bring snacks for my kids?

 Although you can bring pre-packaged snacks with you, the reality is that there is so much good quality food, that you really don’t need to.

-Melissa, from Family on Time Out had a great tip for those with kids.
+Melissa, from Family on Time Out had a great cruise hack for those cruising with kids.
 She explained that she brought along several ziplock baggies, and had the children pick “snacks” from the breakfast or lunch buffet, for later in the day or even the cabin at night.

 For example, her son put some cheerios in a baggie while her daughter packed up some cheese and crackers.
 They would snack on homemade soft cookies anytime they wanted.

 There’s also free soft serve ice cream, lots of fresh fruit, and more slices of pizza than you could imagine!
 They didn’t miss any of the snacks she could have brought from home!